 AVM saves the technical data on your product transmitted during the search for updates in order to be able to perform a targeted update.
 If your device is registered with MyFRITZ! (myfritz.net), these data are also used in order to display the configuration and properties of your device (see [V].)

-You can disable the automatic search for updates under "Internet / Permit Access / AVM Services".
+You can disable the automatic search for updates under "Internet / Account Information / AVM Services".
 AVM recommends leaving the automatic search for updates enabled.

 In the factory settings, your FRITZ! product is configured to notify you about available updates, and automatically install updates that AVM considers necessary for secure operation.
-You can change the settings of your FRITZ!OS at any time under "System / Update / Automatic Update.
+You can change the settings of your FRITZ!OS at any time under "System / Update / Auto Update".

 In order to improve your product, and to ensure safe operation on your line, your FRITZ! product will send technical diagnostics data to AVM as needed:

-The options "Diagnostics Data" and "Allow diagnostics and maintenance" are enabled during installation.
+The options "Diagnostics data" and "Diagnostics and maintenance" are enabled during installation.
 In order to ensure the security and reliable operation of your product, we recommend leaving these settings enabled.
 However, you can change these options during installation.
 Both options can be changed individually after installation under "Internet / Account Information / AVM Services".
 For more information on this, see the "AVM Services" help page.

-With the "Diagnostics" option, technical diagnostics data are transmitted by your FRITZ! product to AVM for analysis in specific cases of errors (error reports) or suspected abuse by third parties.
+With the "Diagnostics data" option, technical diagnostics data are transmitted by your FRITZ! product to AVM for analysis in specific cases of errors (error reports) or suspected abuse by third parties.

 With the "Diagnostics and maintenance" option, your FRITZ! product can be reached by AVM for diagnostics purposes.
 In individual cases, AVM can retrieve selected technical diagnostics data, as for error analysis or for the purpose of support.
 In individual cases, AVM can retrieve a summary of diagnostics data, as for error analysis or for the purpose of support.
 This summary can be viewed under "Internet / Account Information / AVM Services“.
-AVM collects statistically relevant data on quality, application scenarios and ambient parameters from a random sample of FRITZ! products.
+AVM records a random sample of FRITZ! products to collect statistically relevant data on quality, application scenarios and ambient parameters.
 This information serves to detect technical problems, to guide useful further development, and to make qualitative improvements measurable.
-When the "Allow diagnostics and maintenance" option is enabled, a randomly selected, access-protected port is opened on the FRITZ! product for communication with the FRITZ! product with the sole purpose of transmitting diagnostics data.
+When the "Diagnostics and maintenance" option is enabled, a randomly selected, access-protected port is opened on the FRITZ! product for communication with the FRITZ! product with the sole purpose of transmitting diagnostics data.